 Regardless of where you live, rest assured you’ll be able to get enough sunlight to produce enough energy.
 But your system does need to be designed appropriately.
 If you live in a less sunny climate, expect a larger solar panel system than a home in a sunny location.
 Again, educate yourself and have a general understanding of solar panels and get your quotes.

 How Many Panels?

-Okay so let’s get to it.
-Again, this is a generalization so that you have an idea what you might expect.
+Okay so let’s get to determining how many solar panels you’ll want.
+Again, this is a generalization so that you have an idea of what you might expect.

 For a general guideline only, use the following formula.

 Daily Usage (kWh) ÷ Sun-Hours ÷ 0.9 inefficiency factor = Minimum Solar Array Output